NCCA/Lectures/ADA/slides.md

 ## Thinking like a programmer

-- Most programming task require you to think in a certain way
+- Most programming task require you to think in a certain way.
-  - Algorithms (how to do a task)
+  - Algorithms (how to do a task).
-  - Data Structures (how we represent things)
+  - Data Structures (how we represent things).
 - This "computational thinking" approach can be applied lots of subjects.

 Note: